raguilera82/workshop-stenciljs/readme.md

 - Run `npm install my-component --save`
 - Add an import to the npm packages `import my-component;`
 - Then you can use the element anywhere in your template, JSX, html etc

+## Any doubts or comments?

+Please open an issue in this repository